martinezcoder/nvim-docker/README.md

 - Telescope is integrated for searching files, buffers, and diagnostics (`<leader>sd`).
 - Diagnostics from both LSP and Rubocop are shown inline and in Telescope.
+- Execute `:checkhealth` in the nvim editor to check errors and warnings.

 ## Prerequisites